ZhianMai/Multi-threading-in-Java/README.md

 period run more times than others.
 Fixed delay demo skips because it's very similar to this one.

 #### 1.2.6 :warning: Standard ThreadPoolExecutor :link:[link](src/johnston/thread/basic/creation/executors/StandardThreadPoolExecutor.java)
-In general, using Executors factory to create thread pool is not allowed in large-scale development.
+In general, using Executors factory to create thread pool is forbidden in large-scale development.
 The standard method is to use standard ThreadPoolExecutor, although Executors factory invokes ThreadPoolExecutor.